 Garden Mums: Fertility Management Programs

-Although there are a variety of fertilizer programs that work well for garden mums, I would be remiss not to mention that fertilizer is not the exclusive answer when it comes to producing quality plants.
 Water management, especially in the early stages, is crucial in determining the final size, shape and quality of garden mums.
 It would be better to say that the desired outcome results from integrating both feed and water practises.

 Growing a desirable quality plant of a specific size and sturdiness requires a balance between feed and moisture conditions.
 Regardless of the fertilizer formulation and rate of application, stress due to dryness – particularly during the early growth period – can result in woodier stems and smaller plants of lesser quality.
 Keeping cuttings actively growing during the first five weeks of the crop is a prerequisite to producing a strong and sturdy chassis that will support a well branched plant.
 Allowing plants to wilt during the early stages of growth can restrict branching activity, especially after pinching established cuttings.
+Let us now examine a simplified fertilizer program that addresses the different growing phases of garden mums.

 The objective at this stage is to induce strong vegetative growth.
 Young mums respond well to an ammoniacal-N fertilizer such as a 20-10-20 formulation until two to three weeks after pinch.
 Ammonium nitrogen at moderate levels will promote larger lower leaves, enhanced lateral shoot development and thick stems to produce the strong and sturdy structure necessary to support a well branched plant.